Return to Index

 Analysis of Spinal Fluid

 This test is done when your symptoms indicate that Lyme disease is affecting the nervous system.
 Spinal fluid is tested for bacteria using one of the tests listed above.
-The spinal fluid is removed by spinal tap (inserting a needle into the spinal column).
+During a lumbar puncture, a needle is inserted into the spinal column to remove the fluid.

 Single Photon Emission Computed Tomography (SPECT)